Compare the methods to trigger workflow within SuprSend.

 Cons:

-Event-based triggers are best suited for event streaming architectures, microservices orchestration, and service buses.
+Event-Based triggers are best suited for event streaming architectures, microservices orchestration, and service buses.

 With API-based triggers, you explicitly call a workflow using its workflow-slug, specifying the workflow and recipients directly in the API request.
 This approach provides tighter integration with SuprSend and is ideal for system-generated workflows, such as sending a daily digest to all users in a company or sending anonymous notifications to unidentified users.
 It’s also useful for cases where you don’t want to setup a separate user sync and just want to pass user information within the trigger.